marek-mikolajczyk/aws-sysops-notes/README.md

 	- map ip to location
 	- location of users (dns queries come from)
 - geoprox
-	- must use traffic flow
+	- must use traffic flow (only public zones)
 	- bias to calculate closes server
 	- based on location of resources
 - latency